Taylor Gym unveiled the UnpLUg Zone, a meditation studio for the Lehigh community to disconnect, de-stress and practice mindfulness.

 “Lehigh can be a high-stress place,” Albano said.
 “We see our role in the fitness and recreation area to provide healthy outlets to try to help unload some of that stress and energy, offering not only fitness options, but other options (that) also appeal to people’s mental health and overall well-being.”

-Strange said he and Albano recognized that the mental health of students has become more challenging.
+Strange said he and Albano recognized that managing mental health has become more challenging for students.

 “It was a collective process that we started last fall, so going back over a year ago to start researching, would this be a good idea, talking to counseling services about what are the stresses they are seeing, what are they hearing from students, and would this be beneficial,” Albano said.
 “We took a step back to allow enough time to properly research, plan and implement it the right way.”

-The studio is designated as a safe space, so patrons are not asked to sign-in and is free.
+The studio is designated as a safe space, so patrons are not asked to sign-in.
+It’s also free of charge.

-Strange said they’re hoping to assist from a holistic and a wellness standpoint, to offer a space where it’s safe, comfortable and for students to relax.
+Strange said they’re hoping to assist from a holistic and wellness standpoint to offer a space where it’s safe, comfortable and students can relax.

 In some cases, it could also serve as a possible adjunct to the support that students get from the counseling center or for those that pursue this interest on their own.

-Natalie Rosato, ’20, practices personal mediation almost every day.
+Natalie Rosato, ’20, practices personal meditation almost every day.

-While Rosato mediates on her own, she prefers guided meditations that point her toward what she should be thinking and feeling.
+While Rosato meditates on her own, she prefers guided meditations that point her toward what she should be thinking and feeling.

 That’s where Brent Hogarth, a counselor in psychological services at Lehigh, plays a vital role.
-Hogarth is leading the Friday introduction to meditation sessions.
+Hogarth leads the Friday introduction to meditation sessions.

 “Having a place where people are allowed and encouraged to be still, to just be, is powerful and it sends a message to students that this is something the university and the athletic department encourages,” Hogarth said.

-Hogarth said some of the potential benefits of meditation is increasing flow state, which enhances performance in difficult environments, improves memory, attention, concentration and sleep.
+Hogarth said some of the potential benefits of meditation are increasing flow state, which enhances performance in difficult environments, and improving memory, attention, concentration and sleep.